Board of Directors

 Jennifer Garcia | Secretary

 Jennifer served as Chair of Bike Walk Coral Gables in 2016, and now is the City Planner at the City of Coral Gables.
 She moved to Coral Gables in 2007 after graduating with a Master of Architecture from Andrews University and instantly fell in love with the City Beautiful.
 Living a car-free lifestyle, she gets around primarily by bike or on foot, while also using forms of transit and car share.
 As a member of her church’s Health Ministries, she helps plan a variety of events to promote active and healthy lifestyles.
 While working as a Town Planner with Dover, Kohl & Partners, she collaborated with the Florida East Coast Greenway’s Herb Hiller and other dedicated community advocates to help organize and create the branding and graphics for WHEELS, an initiative to spotlight the link between cycling, transit and trails.
+She is a certified planner through the American Institute of Certified Planners (AICP) and accredited with the Congress for the New Urbanism (CNU).
 Her daily commutes on foot through the streets of Coral Gables reinforce her belief in nurturing living urbanism with livable streets.

 Mari is a business consultant and President of Gallet Ventures.
 For ten years, she was Executive Director of the Business Improvement District (BID) of Coral Gables which promotes the vitality of Downtown Coral Gables.
 Prior to leading the BID, she was the VP, Marketing & Revenue Management for American Classic Voyages, and held marketing and financial posts over the course of 10 years at Royal Caribbean Cruises.
 She served as General Chairman of the Royal Caribbean Classic which raised millions of dollars for local charities as the first stop on the Sr. PGA TOUR.